 Go to your orders in your Amazon account and select any order you’ve received within the last 30 days.
 Initiate a return on that item (even if you don’t want to return it).
 Amazon will then show you additional items you’ve ordered in the past few months in case you want to add them to your return.
 With this method, I’ve found I can return items I’ve received more than 45 or 60 days in the past.
 Select the item you want to return, then unselect the original item on which you initiated the return.
 Voila.

-2. For most items, Amazon returns are free when you drop off at UPS.
+2. For most items, Amazon returns are free when you drop them off at UPS.

 When you initiate an Amazon return, you’ll see different return options depending on the seller, item, and reason for return.

 For items sold and fulfilled by Amazon, you get at least one free return option, most frequently a drop-off at a UPS store.
 They do have exceptions, like for items weighing over 50 pounds.
-And as of April 10, 2023, some Amazon shoppers have reported that they’re being charged a $1 fee for returning items to UPS that they’ve changed their mind about or bought by mistake.
+And, as mentioned earlier, Amazon shoppers now will get charged a $1 fee for returning items to UPS that they’ve changed their mind about or bought by mistake.

 Even for items sold by third parties, you usually won’t have to pay return shipping fees, but it all depends on the seller’s policy.
 Keep in mind, third-party sellers can also have a return window shorter than 30 days.